Write your first skill from scratch

 Day 7: Write your first skill from scratch

-A skill is just a reusable operating procedure in markdown.
-The value is consistency, not complexity.
+A skill is a reusable operating procedure written in markdown.
+The value is consistency, not cleverness.
+The first skill you write should replace the prompt you keep retyping, not the one you wrote once and forgot.

 What we tried